 Oh, Christmas Tree...

 What’s a lovely holiday tradition for us two-legged family members sure does look like an oversized chew toy for animals.
-That means it’s a direct target for excited little teeth.
+But unfortunately, that means it's a direct target for excited little teeth.

-You’ll have to animal proof whether you have a real or an artificial tree.
-However, if you have a real tree, make sure you know whether it’s been treated with fire retardants, pesticides, or other dangerous chemicals.
+Whether you have a natural or artificial Christmas tree, you'll have to animal-proof it.
+However, if you have a real tree, make sure you know whether it's been treated with fire retardants, pesticides, or other dangerous chemicals.
 If it has, keep your animal far away from the tree as chewing it can prove hazardous.

 No dangerous chemicals?
 It should, according to the House Rabbit Society, be safe to chew.
 Artificial Christmas trees?
 Not so safe.